 I am a guitarist, composer, and arranger concentrating on classical, flamenco, Brazilian, and jazz music.
-With over 12 years of experience, I have performed regularly throughout the Twin Cities, with notable appearances including an interview on KFAI Radio, a concert as part of the "Global Guitar" Minnesota Guitar Society series, and a slot at the 2010 Flamenco Guitarathon.
-I am available for concerts and corporate events, restaurants/cafe performances, weddings, house concerts, theater productions, private parties, compositional commissions, workshops, studio sessions, and private lessons.
-I also perform with my brother Adrian, who plays flute, soprano/tenor saxophone, and violin.
+With over 20 years of experience, I have performed throughout the Twin Cities at a wide range of venues and with the sponsorship of various organizations including the Cedar Cultural Center, the Landmark Center, the Museum of Russian Art, the Saint Paul Public Library, the Dakota Jazz Club, the Minnesota Guitar Society, Zorongo Flamenco Dance Theatre, and Casa de España.
+I am available for concerts, corporate events, restaurants/cafe performances, weddings, house concerts, theater productions, private parties, compositional commissions, workshops, studio sessions, and private lessons.

 Price Range: Contact for rates

 Languages: English, Russian

 What to Expect

 I offer a unique and diverse musical experience that is tailored to each client's needs and requests.
 When performing solo, I strive to deliver the most technically-polished and expressive playing possible.
 I dynamically adjust my choice of repertoire based on the situation (e.g., quiet vs. up-tempo pieces when necessary) and also accommodate client requests for new repertoire.
 I also perform as a duet with my brother, Adrian Volovets, which gives us he an to demonstrate the unique interplay that is possible between a variety of instruments (such as violin, flute, soprano/tenor saxophones, piano, etc) and the guitar.
 During duet performances, I play solo pieces after roughly 2-3 duets for the sake of aural variety.